Abhishek-Birada/javascript/README.md

      itrerables can be array,string,map but not object,because object is not iterable.
 5.for in loop :
 6.forEach( callback function) or forEach( callback function,this(optional)) :
-	callback function - it can be arrow function or  anonymus function.
+	foreach is generic method used to perform operations callback function - it can be arrow function or  anonymus function.
         The arguments of callback function are element, index,array.
         The name of the arguments can be anything, but their order cannot be changed.
         Return value of callback function is ignored. forEach only returns undefined.
 7.filter(callback function) or filter(callback function,this(optional):
      callback function - it can be arrow function or  anonymus function.
      The arguments of callback function are element, index,array.
      The name of the arguments can be anything, but their order cannot be changed.
      Filter function returns an array.
      If callback function returns truthy value, then only it will add the current element in the result array.
+8.map(callback function) or map(callback function,this(optional):
+     map is generic method used to perform operations callback function - it can be arrow function or  anonymus function.
+     The arguments of callback function are element, index,array.
+     The name of the arguments can be anything, but their order cannot be changed. map function returns an array.
+     the value returned by the callback function is added in the result array.
+9.reduce( callback function ) or reduce( callback function, initialvalue ) :
+	reduce is generic method used to perform operations callback function - it can be arrow function or  anonymus function.
+ 	The arguments of callback function are accumalator(result),element, index,array.
+  	The name of the arguments can be anything, but their order cannot be changed. reduce only returns an single value that is accumalator value.
+    	the return value of callback function is stored in accumalator at every stage till the end of the array. if we specify the initialvalue, then the accumalator value at first will be initial value. if we don't specify the initialvalue, then the accumalator value at first will be 0th index value and element will be pointing to 1st index value .